Flareboltex/cse15l-lab-reports/Lab5.md

 ```
 public class ArrayProcessor {

-    // Finds the maximum difference between any two elements in the array
     public int findMaxDifference(int[] arr) {
         if (arr == null || arr.length < 2) {
             throw new IllegalArgumentException();